team-supercharge/ShimmerLayout/README.md

 # ShimmerLayout

 `ShimmerLayout` can be used to add shimmer effect (like the one used at Facebook or at LinkedIn) to your Android application.
-Beside memory efficiency even animating a big layout, you can modify the shimmer color and the speed of the animation as well.
+Beside memory efficiency even animating a big layout, you can modify the shimmer color, width of the shimmer line, angle and the speed of the animation as well.

 ![ShimmerLayout](shimmerlayout.gif)